Visual Essay

 Mini Brief 1.
 Deliberately Lost

 For mini brief 1, "Deliberately Lost," I teamed up with a group of fellow students to embark on an adventure in Bristol, intentionally getting lost and documenting our journey in a sketchbook.
-Being a Bristol native, getting truly lost proved to be a challenge.
-However, there was a lesser-explored aspect of Bristol that I wasn't as familiar with—the waterways.
+Being from Bristol, getting truly lost proved to be a challenge.
+However, there was a lesser-explored aspect of Bristol that I wasn't as familiar with, the waterways.
 To navigate our way through the city, we decided to utilize the waterways as our guide.
 We hopped on Bristol ferries, allowing them to transport us along the rivers, and eagerly followed the suggestions provided by other passengers and the ferry staff.
 The following pages offer a glimpse into the discoveries we made during our escapade.

 Mini Brief 2.
 Change Someones Day Through Illustration.